Amsterdam/ee-docs/docs/general/storing-source-code.md

 but protects us from exposing sensitive information that could benefit potential bad actors.

 ## Recommendations
-- Send an e-mail to the Datapunt team to get access to the Amsterdam organisation in GitHub.
+- Send an e-mail to the EE-team to get access to the Amsterdam organisation in GitHub.
 Your e-mail must include the following:
-  - your GitHub username
+  - Your GitHub username
-  - your first and last name
+  - Your first and last name
-  - the team responsible for the project
+  - The team responsible for the project
-  - and your Product Owner needs to be included in the CC.
+  - Include your Product Owner in the CC
 - Don't store data in your repository unless it's testing data.
 Data used with tests must always be anonymized

 ## What pitfalls to avoid?